Din0saur5/AudioCloudApi/client/src/components/fetchTwo.md

-## When sending the audio blob directly for a url
+## When sending the audio blob directly

 ```javascript
 fetch("http://localhost:5001/", {